Kansas Department Of Transportation

 Project Update

 KDOT is currently exploring interim investments along K-96 to ease current congestion in key areas.
-More details are anticipated to be available near the end of 2025.

 Project Location